LangilleLab/microbiome_helper/README.md

 An assortment of scripts to help process and automate various microbiome and metagenomic bioinformatic tools.

-Including workflows (see below) for analyzing 16S and shotgun metagenomic data, which are contained in an [Ubuntu virtual box image](https://github.com/mlangill/microbiome_helper/wiki/MicrobiomeHelper-Virtual-Box-image).
+Including workflows (see below) for analyzing 16S and shotgun metagenomic data.
+These workflows can be run on an [Ubuntu virtual box image](https://github.com/mlangill/microbiome_helper/wiki/MicrobiomeHelper-Virtual-Box-image) for those who don't want to set up their own environment.

 ## Table of contents: